strimzi/proposals/079-deprecation-and-removal-of-storage-overrides.md

 The overrides will remain in the CRD API for backwards compatibility but will not be used by the operator code.
 Finally, when moving the new `v1` CRD API in the future, the fields will be completely removed.

-Kubernetes do not allow changing storage class for an existing persistent volumes.
+Kubernetes do not allow changing storage class for existing persistent volumes.
 If any user doesn't migrate from the overrides in time, the existing Kafka nodes and persistent volumes will not be affected.
 Only when the PVC/PV is deleted or when new nodes will be added during a scale-up, the overrides will be ignored and the default storage class will be used.
 So the impact on existing users should be minimal.